bitcoindevkit/book-of-bdk/docs/getting-started/organization.md

 # Project Organization

-Within the [`bitcoindevkit` GitHub organization](https://github.com/bitcoindevkit){:target="_blank"}, the BDK team maintains a suite of Rust crates which provide both an easy-to-use high level APIs and powerful lower level components to use when building more advanced bitcoin software.
+Within the [`bitcoindevkit` GitHub organization](https://github.com/bitcoindevkit){:target="_blank"}, the BDK team maintains a suite of Rust crates which provide both easy-to-use high level APIs and powerful lower level components to use when building more advanced bitcoin software.

 ## Source Code